luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 Catastrophizing thought often involves Jumping to Conclusions, catastrophizing magnify the importance of minor mistakes.*

-*  Comparison.
-One beliefs that he/she is worse than others because one tend to compare himself/herself with others
+*  **Comparison** One beliefs that he/she is worse than others because one tend to compare himself/herself with others

 	Example:
 	- I wish I were as comfortable with women as my brother is.

-*  Dichotomous/Black-and-White Thinking.
-The tendency to view all experiences as fitting into one of two categories (e.g., positive or negative; good or bad).
+*  **Dichotomous/Black-and-White Thinking** The tendency to view all experiences as fitting into one of two categories (e.g., positive or negative; good or bad).

 	Example: